Welcome to Class Dulas

 News, Reminders and Updates for Class Dulas

-Welcome to Class R page.
+Welcome to Class Dulas page.

 Our class teacher is Mrs Sophie Jones and the teaching assistants are Mrs Judith Humphreys, Mrs Teresa Marsh and Mrs Kerry Cole.

-Mrs Sophie Jones is happy to speak to parents or guardians after school, or if easier please either email or call.
+Mrs Jones is happy to speak to parents or guardians after school, or if easier please either email or call.

-PE is on Monday and Wednesday.
+PE is on Wednesday and Friday.
 Please can children wear their PE kit on this day.

 Personal, Social and Emotional Development.

 We are promoting positive attitudes through the use of circle time and puppets.
 We are focusing on forming positive relationships with both peers and adults and we try to be really kind and considerate to each other.
 We provide opportunities to help build children’s self-confidence and self-awareness.
-We work on building the children’s ability to self-regulate by being aware of their own and other’s feelings and emotions, managing self by being confident to try new activities and show independence and resilience and building relationships.
+We work on building the children’s ability to self-regulate by being aware of their own and others feelings and emotions, managing self by being confident to try new activities and show independence and resilience and building relationships.

 How can I help at home?